zodax-ai/Zodax_Token/README.md

 The tests ensure that:

 - The contract is deployed correctly with the expected initial state.
-- Only authorized accounts can pause and unpause token transfers.
 - Token holders can burn their tokens.
 - Permit-based approvals work as expected.
 - Emergency withdrawals are restricted to authorized accounts.